May 8, 2023 by Daniel F Dickinson2 minutes

 When using `markdownlint-cli/markdownlint-cli2` or the `vscode-markdownlint` extension for VSCode with Hugo, one may wish to ignore a particular line.
 Here is a cheap way to do that using a shortcode.

-When using markdownlint-cli/markdownlint-cli2
+When using markdownlint-cli/markdownlint-cli2 or the vscode-markdownlint

 extension for VSCode, one may wish to ignore a particular line.
 Here is a cheap